Friday, December 24, 2021

 I've come to the conclusion that the people who really run New Zealand are the media, schools, tertiary institutes, and Hollywood, etc - that is, the opinion makers and culture movers.
 Our politicians are really just political appointees that the media effectively installs for us.

-The media can, and does, make and break whatever politician they want via their power to give exposure, or not, and their power to frame politicians (via the all-power post-edit) in whichever way they want.
+The media can, and does, make and break whatever politician they want via their power to give exposure, or not, and their power to frame politicians (via the all-powerful post-edit) in whichever way they want.
 Let's face it - they run the show.
 As long as most people receive their information passively, as they do, the media will basically own their assumptions.

 An excellent example of how our politicians are, and must be, puppets of public opinion can be seen with the ACT party.
 It went from 1% to 10% in just a couple of years.
 But how?
 In part the rise was driven by disillusioned National party voters who had nowhere else to go, but also I believe it was because the leader of the ACT party, David Seymour, became a clear 'sell out'...